green-arrow/fengshui-theme/README.md

 Dark custom UI theme for Sublime Text 2 and Sublime Text 3.
 Heavily based on [Soda Theme](http://buymeasoda.com/) by Ian Hill.

+*Deviations from jobedom/fengshui-theme*

+I lightly modified the original fengshui theme by jobedom to fit my tastes a bit more:

+- Made the tabs a bit taller so it didn't feel as cramped.
+- Changed sidebar to not use images (use layer0.tint instead)
+- Made sidebar slightly darker so it doesn't blend in with the main content area
+- Overall made labels a bit brighter to increase contrast (and make it more readable for me)
+- Added ability to use Seti UI Icons with the theme.
+See https://github.com/mrmartineau/SetiUI-Icons-Sublime for information on how to use that icon set

 **feng shui**
 /ˌfɛŋ ˈʃuːi,ˌfʌŋ ˈʃweɪ/
 _noun_